If you’d like to become a carer for Corinium Care, please take the time to read through the information contained in the questions and answers below.

 What does the Corinium Care induction and training involve?

 Our induction and training course and assessment is held over five days and is an introduction to Corinium Care, how we work and preparation for work with our clients.
-It includes an interview with a Care Manager so that we can assess the type of client that would best suit you.

 Applicants are required to complete a number of questionnaires and scenario tests to assist the Corinium Care team in understanding more about your approach to the caring process.
 It is a fairly intensive course and homework is supplied on most evenings.